 Crickets and other insects have for centuries been a local delicacy in Cambodia and many other countries in Asia, Africa and Latin America.
-However, in some of these countries eating insects is in decline either due to cultural reasons (the growing upper-middle class look down at eating insects) or because of pesticide use and climate change.
+However, in some of these countries eating insects is in decline, either due to cultural reasons (the growing upper-middle class look down upon eating insects) or because of increased pesticide use and climate change.

 In Cambodia edible insects have been on the menu for centuries.
 The most popular insects eaten are crickets, silkworms, giant water bugs and tarantulas.
-We had the pleasure of tasting all of these wonders – with mixed feelings.
+We had the pleasure of tasting all of these wonders – albeit with mixed emotions.